Updated on 15. November 2021 from ÁYIO-Q Redaktion

 Another fact supports the inflammation theory: rheumatism patients who regularly take anti-inflammatory painkillers (ibuprofen, diclofenac) are less likely to develop Alzheimer’s disease.8

 Naturopaths and alternative practitioners focus first on prevention.
 For example, the following approaches have proven successful for people aged 50 and over:

-- healthy diet with a high proportion of fresh vegetables and fruit, olive oil and fish (Mediterranean diet)9,10
+- healthy nutrition with a high proportion of fresh vegetables and fruit, olive oil and fish (Mediterranean diet)9,10

 - consume as little processed food, refined sugar, salt, animal proteins and fats as possible11,12

 - sleep undisturbed for at least six hours a night14

 All of these measures have been shown in scientific studies to reduce the risk of dementia or Alzheimer’s disease.
 Why are Mediterranean diet and exercise so important?
 Both counteract the occurrence of chronic inflammation.
 Saturated fats, animal products and processed foods from the supermarket, on the other hand, increase the body’s tendency to inflammation.
 Since the feeling of thirst decreases with age, everyone should make sure to drink at least 1.5 liters of healthy water a day.

 Even if the first signs of dementia are already present, it is worthwhile to carry out the measures mentioned.
 Because in this way, inflammation in the brain can be contained.
 This slows down the destruction of the nerve cells and the cognitive abilities of those affected are preserved for as long as possible.
 Naturopaths and naturopathic physicians also perform basic naturopathic treatments for Alzheimer’s patients, such as detoxification, deacidification, intestinal cleansing and immune modulation.

 In the second part of this series of articles, we will go into detail about conventional medical therapy approaches for Alzheimer’s disease.